 It’s time to put it up in the house somewhere.
 Here are some of my recommendations for easy to use chore charts.
 Make sure it is clear WHO is doing WHAT and HOW OFTEN.

-What if I have small kids?
+What about with small kids?

-If you have little kids, have them start early with small things.
+With little kids, have them start early with small things.
 For instance, picking up their toys with a timer, or making their bed as they get a “big kid” bed.
 This will make it much easier as they get older.

-Show the eff up imperfectly.
+Show up imperfectly.

 Doing things imperfectly is better than not doing them at all.
 So, if you forget or struggle, just show up the next day.
 That’s life and we don’t have to be perfect to get ish done.

-Need more tips on juggling it all?
+Need more tips on balancing work and life?